 Verizon Wireless, the largest U.S. wireless carrier, introduced a service called Viewdini that lets users search for movies, television shows and other videos to watch on their mobile devices.

-Viewdini works with Verizon’s long-term evolution network and can search thousands of titles from video services such as Netflix Inc. (NFLX), Hulu Plus, mSpot, broadcaster and movie-studio websites, Verizon’s FiOS, Comcast Corp.’s (CMCSA) Xfinity TV and other cable providers, according to a statement today.
+Viewdini works with Verizon’s long-term evolution network and can search thousands of titles from video services such as Netflix Inc. (NFLX:US), Hulu Plus, mSpot, broadcaster and movie-studio websites, Verizon’s FiOS, Comcast Corp.’s (CMCSA:US) Xfinity TV and other cable providers, according to a statement today.